titut/typerobo/README.md

 Numerical inverse kinematics is used to calculate servo joint angles given a desired cartesian 3D coordinate in the robot frame.
 This allows Typerobo to precisely reach desired location within ±1 cm.

 Trajectory generation is used to plan out a straight line path from the robots current location to the desired location (where the button is).
-We have implemented and tested the cubic and quintic method which can be swapped out for each other modularly.
+We have implemented and tested the cubic quintic, or trapezoidal method which can be swapped out for each other modularly.

 <img src="media/Trajectory.gif" width="300">